-The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
+The Coast Guard is issuing this interim rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable and contrary to the public interest.
-There is insufficient time to allow for a reasonable comment period prior to the start date for blasting operations.
-The rule must be in force by February 10, 2019, to serve its purpose of ensuring the safety of personnel, vessels, and the marine environment from hazards associated with rock blasting, dredging, and rock removal operations.
+There is insufficient time to allow for a reasonable comment period prior to the start date for blasting and dredging operations.
+The rule must be in force by January 12, 2020, to serve its purpose of ensuring the safety of the general public from hazards associated with rock blasting, dredging, and rock removal operations.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be impracticable and contrary to the public interest because immediate action is needed to mitigate the potential safety hazards associated with rock blasting, dredging and rock removal operations in this location.
+Delaying the effective date of this rule would be impracticable and contrary to the public interest because immediate action is needed to mitigate the potential safety hazards associated with rock blasting, dredging, and rock removal operations in these locations.

 III.
 Legal Authority and Need for Rule

-The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
+The Coast Guard is issuing this rule under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).
 The COTP has determined that there are potential hazards associated with the rock blasting and dredging operations.
-This rule is needed to ensure the safety of personnel, vessels, and the marine environment within a 500-yard radius of rock blasting, dredging, and rock removal operations
+The purpose of this rulemaking is to ensure the safety of personnel, vessels, and the marine environment within the vicinity of rock blasting, dredging, and rock removal operations.

 IV.
 Discussion of the Rule

-This rule establishes a safety zone from February 10, 2019, through March 15, 2019.
-The safety zone covers all navigable waters in the Delaware River within 500 yards of vessels and machinery being used to conduct rock blasting, dredging, and rock removal operations between Marcus Hook Range and Tinicum Range.
-The safety zone will be enforced in an area and in a manner that does not conflict with transiting commercial and recreational traffic, except for the short periods of time when explosive detonations are being conducted and shortly thereafter, when the channel is being surveyed to ensure the navigational channel is clear for vessels to transit.
-These detonations will not occur more than three times a day.
+Safety zone three will be enforced in an area and in a manner that does not conflict with transiting commercial and recreational traffic, except for the short periods of time when explosive detonations are being conducted and shortly thereafter, when the channel is being surveyed to ensure the navigational channel is clear for vessels to transit.
+It is expected that these detonations will not occur more than three times a day.
 At all other times, at least one side of the main navigational channel will be open for vessels to transit.
 This rule describes communications for notifying waterway users of upcoming detonations and provides means for waterway users to request entry into the safety zone.

 V. Regulatory Analyses